QubitPi/hashistack/docs/docs/docker-mailserver/index.md

   :::note

-  hashicorp-aws will bind a _private_ IP address to this domain because [AWS security groups works for private IP only for DNS resolving](https://serverfault.com/a/967483).
+  hashistack will bind a _private_ IP address to this domain because [AWS security groups works for private IP only for DNS resolving](https://serverfault.com/a/967483).

   :::